mmertdogann/CS50/README.md

 >Course is followed from CS50's [website](https://cs50.harvard.edu/x/2021/)

-Solutions of CS50 Spring 2021 problem sets and labs for each week shown below.
+Solutions of the CS50 **Spring 2021** problem sets and labs for each week shown below.

 ## Problem Sets